thisisbrad/ReduxWorkshop/Lecture/script.md

 - How does redux know what part of the state to update?
 While through these things called actions.

+### Actions

+- An action is a piece of data that contains the information required to make a state update
+- Usually objects with a type key.
+Follow FSA.
+- Functions that create actions are called action creators
+- Actions must be dispatched in order to affect the state

-- What if we had a piece of data that declared what type of action it was.
+* What if we had a piece of data that declared what type of action it was.

-- Go over FSA.
+* Go over FSA.
 Discuss uniformity

-- Add a type to dispatch and check for the type in the reducer.
+* Add a type to dispatch and check for the type in the reducer.

-- check for type in reducer
+* check for type in reducer

-- go over the flow from dispatch to store
+* go over the flow from dispatch to store

 ```js
 class Store {